top of page

 ABOUT THE ARTIST

-Barbara White is an accomplished artist based in Wilson, North Carolina, originally from the vibrant city of Johannesburg, South Africa.
-With a long career in advertising and promotion on the client services side, she brings a deep understanding of visual storytelling and communication.
+Barbara White is a Wilson, North Carolina, based artist, Originally from the vibrant city of Johannesburg, South Africa, with a long career in advertising and promotion on the client services side, she brings a deep understanding of visual storytelling and communication.
 In 1985, she made the life-changing decision to leave behind the constraints of Apartheid and start anew in the United States.
 She has lived in New York City, Connecticut, and throughout North Carolina—each place contributing to the evolution of her creative perspective.

 Art has been a lifelong pursuit, woven through various mediums including ceramics, print, acrylic, charcoal, pastel, and ink.
 Barbara studied at the Hanes School of the Arts at UNC–Chapel Hill and took extensive classes at the Durham Arts Council.
 Her work has been featured in private residences and collections, shown in juried exhibitions, and is currently installed at The Harriss, a boutique hotel in Wilson known for its curated art experience.

 Beyond the canvas, Barbara transforms spaces with character and calm.
 Her gallery and studio, housed in a 100-year-old building she lovingly renovated—now known as The Edge Wilson—serves as a creative hub.
-There, she exhibits her own work and curates shows featuring local and national artists, including her husband, painter and musician Sebastian Correa.
+There, she exhibits and curates shows featuring local and national artists, including her husband, painter and musician Sebastian Correa.
+Occasionally Barb will show her own pieces in the Gallery.
 Barbara also leads workshops in painting, drawing, and motivational journaling.

 ARTIST STATEMENT

-The politics of Apartheid left a deep imprint on my worldview, and much of my work is rooted in that experience.
+The politics of South Africa's Apartheid system left a deep and personal imprint on my worldview, and much of my work is rooted in that experience.
 As someone born into privilege within a system of inequality, I carry a responsibility to reflect on that complexity.
-My art is a response—not only to that past, but to broader patterns of oppression across the globe, including those I’ve encountered in the United States.
+My art is a often a response—not only to that past, but to broader patterns of oppression across the globe.

 The ambiguous, Buddha-like faces in my paintings are intentionally undefined—neither clearly male nor female, and racially and culturally fluid.
 They represent a fusion of identities, suggesting that beneath our differences, we share a common humanity.

-Each piece is a personal reflection, a visual meditation, and a moment in time.
-I hold onto the belief that through shared energy and creative expression, we can begin to imagine a more unified, compassionate world.
+Each piece I make is a personal reflection, a visual meditation, and a moment in time.

 BY BARB WHITE